o3de/community/Migration Guides/Lumberyard to O3DE/README.md

 ## Network systems LY to O3DE

-There is no automated path to port network components and logic from Lumberyard's Gridmate → to O3DE's Networing 2.0.
-Networking in O3DE is based on brand new systems so migration will require how to port “concepts” and intent, rather than actual assets and code.
+There is no automated path to port network components and logic from Lumberyard's Gridmate → to O3DE's Networking 2.0.
+Networking in O3DE is based on new systems so migration will require how to port “concepts” and intent, rather than actual assets and code.

-Link document /networking/README.MD
+See [Networking migration guide](./Networking/README.md) for more details.

 ## Script Canvas